If you want to master Portuguese, you must learn to pronounce the Portuguese vowels.

 eu bebo, você bebe, nós bebemos, vocês bebem.

 Did you notice? bebo and bebemos use the open “e” sound, but in the other two forms it’s closed!
 There are many verbs that do this; they’re called radical-changing.
 Unfortunately, it’s rather inconsistent which verbs are radical-changing and which aren’t.
 So you’ll just have to learn it the hard way.
 The book 501 Portuguese Verbs is a good resource for learning which is which.

 Those are the general patterns I’ve noticed.
 They cover a lot of words, but they don’t tell you everything.
 Sometimes, you just have to learn the correct vowel on a word-by-word basis.

 Remember, you don’t have to learn it all at once.
 Guess the right vowel if you don’t know it.
 If you get it wrong, it’s a learning opportunity.

 If in doubt, ask a native, or consult a dictionary that gives the pronunciation.
 Unfortunately, I still haven’t been able to find a good dictionary that gives both pronunciation and definitions.
 If you find one, please let me know!

-If you have any questions or more information you’d like to add about about open/closed vowel sounds (extra rules, helpful patterns, regional differences) let me know in the comments.
+If you have any questions or more information you’d like to add about about Portuguese vowel pronunciation, or open/closed vowel sounds in general (extra rules, helpful patterns, regional differences) let me know in the comments.